[DIY] Simple Torque Tester for DC90 Motor - 3D Print

 Calculating the torque

-Since the drum has a 7cm (2.75") diameter, the formula is: W(kg) x 9.81 x 7 / 2 / 100.
-W being the testing weight attached to the rope.
+Since the drum has a 7cm (2.75") diameter, the formula in Newton.meter is: W(kg) x 9.81 x 7 / 2 / 100.
+W being the testing weight.
 This said, as the rope coils around the drum during the test, my average coil diameter looked more like 8cm, so I used this simplified formula:

 The max test load for this not-specifically-reinforced 3D printed design is probably around 12Nm / 30kg (8.8ft.lb / 65lbs).
 But, realistically, the shaft of the motor under test will likely give before that as those aren't usually designed to be heavily loaded in shear without a supporting bearing on their end.

 The upper carabiner hole was X positioned in line with the middle of the drum, and Y aligned to the back of the drum.
-This ensures, when spinning the shaft clockwise, that the string the holder hangs from, and the string getting coiled, remain mostly coincident under load.
+This ensures that the string the holder hangs from, and the string getting coiled, remain mostly coincident under load.
 Worked well: despite being free-hanging the system remained stable, and the motor horizontal, during the tests.

-The motor mounting screw holes in my model correspond to that motor's gearbox, but they can easily be changed in CAD.
+The motor mounting bolt holes in my model correspond to that motor's gearbox, but they can easily be changed in CAD.

 The drum diameter is 7cm (2.76").
 That can also be easily modified in the model.